 For Technique A, a call to a trace routine is inserted before each basic block in the program.
 Note, that basic blocks for tracing are delimited by labels and branching instructions, including calls.
 A block number, that uniquely identifies the basic block being executed, is passed to the trace routine which uses the number to access information associated with the block.
 The trace routine in turn interfaces with the cache simulator, passing it the address and size of each instruction within the block.
-Since the cache simulator allows the option of periodic context switches, a simulated context switch invalidating the entire instruction cache can occur between two instructions in the same basic block.
+If the cache simulator was compiled to allow the option of periodic context switches, then a simulated context switch invalidating the entire instruction cache can occur between two instructions in the same basic block.
 Assembly code with inserted instructions for Technique A is given in Figure 1.
+The source code for the trace routine is given in Figure 2.